monome-community/norns-community/README.md

 6. ./screenshot.png
 ```

-if a cover image is not found in any of the above locations, we try the local archive before finally using a default image:
+If a cover image is not found in any of the above locations, we then try the local archive before finally using a default image:

 ```txt
 7. ./archive/screenshot/<your_script_name>.png
 8. ./assets/images/dust.png
 ```

-the local archive cache is from norns.community v1.0. it was archived in february, 2023.
+The local archive cache is from norns.community v1.0.
+It was archived in February, 2023.

 ---

-## can i see an example?
+## can I see an example?

 [dronecaster](https://github.com/northern-information/dronecaster) is one of many possible examples of what a compatible script structure might look like: